Frequently Asked Questions on BinduRecords online mastering service

-BinduRecords is the only Studio (that we know of) that offers up to 3 stereo stems at the same price of a regular mastering.
-We do this because we believe in the advantage of analog summing and letting the customer choose what he wants.
+BinduRecords very few studios that offers up to 3 stereo stems at such a competative rate.
+We do this because we believe in the advantage of analog summing and giving the customer a choice about what he needs.
 Stem mastering is a great option if you are still a little bit unsatisfied with your mix, of if you feel like elements of the mix could benefit from receiving individual analog treatments.
 If you are satisfied with your mix overall and are looking for that extra loudness, punch and clarity we recommend you go with the regular stereo mastering.

 How to export my mix for mastering?

 Export your mix at the same samplerate and bitrate you have been working in.
 If you have recorded your song at 88.2 kHz we recommend you also export your final mix at 88.2 kHz.
 Any downsampling or dithering should be the very last step in the chain because any conversion and analog treatment will benefit from a higher resolution.